 - Some functions are designed for technical users (data modeling)

 - It doesn’t offer important Business Intelligence capabilities such as AI and augmented analytics experiences

 - Limited presence outside the U.S., Europe and Japan

 With more than 15 millions users per month, Get Your Guide is the largest platform for booking travel experiences.
 Thanks to the adoption of Looker, the company was able to establish a data-driven approach to business that ended up improving the performance of all the different teams within the organization, as well as the user experience.

-If you are looking for simplicity, a tool like BeeBole may be just what you want.
-Originally conceived as a timesheet solution, BeeBole has become a Business Intelligence tool offering customizable KPIs dashboards and reports that you can build to make smarter business decisions.
+If you are looking for simplicity, a tool like Beebole may be just what you want.
+Their project time tracking solution is also a surprisingly powerful Business Intelligence tool, offering customizable KPI dashboards and reports that you can build to make smarter business decisions.

 - Simple and intuitive

 - Offers a mobile app that works offline